Smarker/chattybot/README.md

 A custom chatbot built with github's [hubot](https://hubot.github.com/).

 The bot's name is chattybot and is customized to integrate with the Spotify API.
-The bot will respond to the basic chatbot commands:
+The bot will respond to the basic chatbot commands as detailed in:

 ```
 chattybot help